 Jimmy H. DeMoss

 During the first 20 years as pastor/elder of TRBC, Jimmy shared the pulpit ministry with the other elders.
-Since the mid-1990′s he has been primarily involved in teaching various Sunday School classes, pastoral counseling, visiting the elderly and members of TRBC, and most of the administrative functions of the church.
+Since the mid-1990′s his ministry has primarily consisted in teaching various Sunday School classes, pastoral counseling, visiting the elderly and members of TRBC, and in handling most of the administrative functions of the church.

 Jimmy’s favorite pastime is visiting with family and friends, watching old western movies, and painting – he is a landscape artist.